 The measurement of abilities and attitudes compares single items (objects) to single subjects.
 The comparison may be either one of order (for abilities) or one of proximity (for attitudes).
 The difference in these two models may be seen in Figures 2.9 and 2.10.
-Although most personality inventories are constructed using the abilities model, it has been pointed out that the ideal point (proximity) model is probably more appropriate Chernyshenko et al. (2007).
+Although most personality inventories are constructed using the abilities model, it has been pointed out that the ideal point (proximity) model is probably more appropriate (Chernyshenko et al., 2007).

-In the discussion of classic (Chapter 6) and modern test theory (Chapter 7), the implications of the ordering model will be discussed in detail.
+In the discussion of classic (Chapter 7) and modern test theory (Chapter 8), the implications of these two ordering models will be discussed in detail.
 Here it is just discussed in terms of the Coombs' models.